codewithsandip/YouTube/notes/spring/spring.md

 - If you dont specify bean name in @Component annotation deafault camel case name of class will be used.

 ## Spring java annotations dependency injection
-- construction injection use @Autowired.
+- Construction injection use @Autowired.
 Not needed from spring 4.
-- setter injection use @Autowired.
+- Setter injection use @Autowired.
+- Method injection: any method can be used to inject dependencies using @Autowired annotation.
+- Field injection: inject dependencies using @Autowired directly on field name.
+- If you have multiple bean implementations, to resolve dependency conflict use: @Qualifier

+## Spring java annotations scope and lifecycle
+- @Scope: singleton or prototype
+- @PostConstruct, @PreDestroy